emanom/OA-Chatkit-assistant/README.md

 - The Vite dev server proxies API calls to `http://localhost:3000`.
 Override with `VITE_API_URL`.
 - Build static assets with `npm run build`; the Express server will automatically serve `dist/` in production.

+### Attachments & Amazon S3 uploads

+- Users can attach files via the uploader beneath the quick actions panel.
+Every upload:
+  - Calls `POST /api/attachments/sign` to mint a pre-signed PUT to `s3://pubsupchat-attach/chat-uploads/<thread-id>/…`.
+  - Streams the bytes directly from the browser to S3 (so the ECS task doesn’t proxy large payloads).
+  - Sends a `fyi.cascade.attachment` action so the backend stores attachment metadata alongside the thread.
+- Image attachments trigger `POST /api/attachments/describe`, which signs a short-lived GET URL and asks `IMAGE_DESCRIPTION_MODEL` (default `gpt-4o-mini`) to summarise the picture.
+The vision summary and S3 link are added to the user context before each cascade run, so both router and heavy agents can reason about the file immediately.
+- Set the `ATTACHMENTS_*` env vars (bucket, prefix, size limit, signed URL TTLs) to match your AWS account.
+The ECS task role needs `s3:PutObject`/`s3:GetObject` for the configured bucket prefix.
+- Uploaded links are also prefilling the ChatKit composer so the end user can reference or edit the attachment note before sending their question.

 ### Container deployment